Last updated: October 17th, 2023

 How long does the same Lume Deodorant stick last?
 How about the cream?

-A stick should last 110 applications, while a tube should last 150 applications.
-Depending on how often you use it, that could be quite long!
+According to Lume, a stick should last 110 applications, while a tube should last 150 applications.
+Depending on how often you use it, that could be pretty long!

 Does Lume Deodorant stain your clothes?